iShafkat/INF502/Assignment1.md

 9. Write a command sequence to merge the `math` branch into `master` and describe what happened
 ```
+git merge math
+There happens a conflict and to avoid the conflict I have to change the file manually.

 ```

 10. Write a set of commands to abort the merge
 ```
+git merge --abort

 ```

 11. Now repeat item 9, but proceed with the manual merge (Editing B.py).
 All implemented methods are needed.
 Explain your procedure
 ```
+To avoid conflict I had to open the B.py in editor and remove two lines and then use add command and merge commnd in git.

 ```

 12. Write a command (or set of commands) to proceed with the merge and make `master` branch up-to-date
 ```
+git add B.py
+git commit -m "merged conflict solved"

 ```